Yep, Jackcess is pure Java. It will work on any Java Virtual Machine (1.5+).

 However, some users have contributed patches to make later versions compatible with JDK 1.4.
 Please check the contributions/ directory in the source repository for any such patches.
 Note that any code in this directory is untested and unsupported, so please use at your own risk and do not file bugs based on that code.

 Probably because you're missing a jar that Jackcess depends on from your classpath.
 Take a look at the dependencies list.
-The "compile" and "runtime" dependencies are necessary for using Jackcess in your application.
+The "compile" and "runtime" dependencies (which are not marked as "optional") are necessary for using Jackcess in your application.
 One great place to track down these dependencies is in the Ibiblio Maven Repository.

 In general, the focus of Jackcess is functionality, not speed.
 However, one major speed factor is whether or not all writes are automatically forced to disk.
 By default, "autoSync" is enabled, which keeps the database file in a more consistent state, but can be very slow for large updates.
 Disabling "autoSync" can dramatically increase update speed, but exceptions during update can leave the file in an unusable state (when disabled, you can call Database.flush() manually to force updates to disk).
 Modifying this option essentially trades off speed for recoverability.